 - Stay in control – don’t panic and make a decision you’ll regret

-- If in any doubt, say “NO” or to end a conversation and put the phone down or to tell someone to leave your property
+- If in any doubt, say “NO”, end a conversation and put the phone down or tell someone to leave your property

 - If you’re not sure, don’t open the door – Don’t engage with traders at your door, especially if you don’t know it is or are unsure about their legitimacy.